ramdor/DXPedGrabber/README.md

 6. Termination
 This Agreement is effective until terminated.
 Your rights under this Agreement will terminate automatically without notice if you fail to comply with any term of this Agreement.

+7. Governing Law
+This Agreement shall be governed by and construed in accordance with the laws of the United Kingdom.

+Richard Samphire - Blitter8 Ltd. - MW0LGE